 Accounting principles aim to provide the framework for how financial accounting is reported and recorded in financial statements.

-When every company follows the same framework and rules, creditors, investors, and other financial statements, users will have an easier time understanding the reports and making decisions based on them.
+When every company follows the same framework and rules, creditors, investors, and other financial statements.
+Users will have an easier time understanding the reports and making decisions based on them.

-Accounting principles are the principle concepts, guidance, and rules that an accountant uses to prepare the financial statement of an entity.
+These are the principle concepts, guidance, and rules that an accountant uses to prepare the financial statement of an entity.
 They are used by the standard-setting body to develop accounting standards and frames.